EvansMakuba/swarmengage/README.md

 2.  **Executors (The Supply):** Real Reddit users who provide the human accounts and the final "publish" action, earning money for their participation.
 3.  **Agent Developers (The Force Multipliers):** An open-source community that builds specialized AI agents for our platform, creating a scalable intelligence layer.

-Our platform is not a "bot."
-It's an **intelligent, learning ecosystem** that augments human strategy with AI execution, with a human always in the loop for final approval.
+Our platform is an **intelligent, learning ecosystem** that augments human strategy with AI execution, with a human always in the loop for final approval.

 ---

 ### **The User Onboarding Flows (The First Impression)**

 The onboarding experience is our most critical feature.
-It's where we prove we're not just another spam tool.
 There are two main user journeys.

-#### **1. The B2B Client Onboarding Flow (The "Magic" Experience)**
+#### **1. The B2B Client Onboarding Flow**

 **Goal:** To "wow" the client within the first 5 minutes by demonstrating immediate, tangible value and positioning us as a strategic partner.